 Once built, the small utility-scale facilities will deliver much-needed additional power to the local grid, which frequently suffers from outages and power fluctuations, and provide improved energy access to more than 70,000 people.

 The construction phase of the project will create employment opportunities for villagers and improve the local infrastructure, including upgraded roads and a better electricity supply to the local hospitals and school.

-During operation, between 1.5-5% of project revenues will contribute directly towards a community fund, managed by the villagers.
-At the same time villagers involved in the construction and operation of the power plant will be upskilled in areas such as solar PV sales and invoicing, construction and maintenance, increasing their future job prospects.
+During operation, between 1.5-5% of project revenues will be contributed directly towards a community fund, managed by the Kilosa District Council.
+At the same time, villagers involved in the construction and operation of the power plant will be upskilled in areas such as solar PV sales and invoicing, construction and maintenance, increasing their future job prospects.

 Contracted date: 2 November 2017